 No, in fact, more and more companies are eliminating the

-In most cases, no. If you end up with unfavorable lab results it will easier to move you to another life insurer rather than getting the initial company to allow retesting.
+In most cases, no. If you end up with unfavorable lab results it will be easier to move you to another life insurer.

-It will be similar to your physician’s office.
-The examiner will take a few small vials of blood and will give you a cup to collect the urine specimen….and no, they do not come into the bathroom with you.
+The examiner collects a few small vials of blood and gives you a cup to collect the urine…and no, they don’t come into the bathroom with you.

 Paramedical Exam Questions

-Have you ever been diagnosed with or treated for any of the following:
+Have you been diagnosed with or treated for: